The impact of China’s financial industry

 Interbank repo rate

-Through July 9 to July 12, China’s interbank three months repo rate stood at 4.8%.
+China’s interbank three months repo rate stood at 4.7% on July 16, after staying at 4.8% for the past four days.
 The rate, expressed in annual terms, reflects the interest that banks charge each other to borrow cash for three months in exchange for securities such as government bonds.
-High interest rates are generally negative, as they reflect a cash squeeze or cash crunch—a condition of high demand or low supply of cash available in the financial system—just like when people in the United States weren’t able to find money to pay off record interest on their mortgage debt when the housing bubble began collapsing in the late 2000s.
+High interest rates are generally negative, because they reflect a cash squeeze or cash crunch—a condition of high demand or low supply of cash available in the financial system—just like when people in the United States weren’t able to find money to pay off record interest on their mortgage debt when the housing bubble began collapsing in the late 2000s.

-High repo rates also present a risk for the economy because they often mean not enough money is available to flow through the financial system.
-Without the flow of money, nothing can be done.
-Companies that rely on banks to run their daily operations—such as paying suppliers and workers as well as purchasing new equipment—will not be able to use banks’ services as usual.
+High repo rates also present a risk to the economy because they often mean not enough money is available to flow through the financial system.
+Without the flow of money, companies that rely on banks to run their daily operations—such as paying suppliers and workers as well as purchasing new equipment—will not be able to use banks’ services as usual.
 As these bills go unpaid and purchases are postponed, the economy will fall into a recession or weaker growth.
 This happened back in 2008 once.

-The good news is that the rate has fallen from a record 13% on June 20, as China expressed openness to fine-tune its monetary policy on June 21 and injected capital into some banks.
-This move has been positive for dry bulk shipping firms such as Diana Shipping Inc. (DSX), Eagle Bulk Shipping (EGLE), Navios Maritime Partners LP (NMM), Safe Bulkers Inc. (SB), and Knightsbridge Tankers Ltd. (VLCCF) over the past few days.
+The positive news is that the rate has fallen from a record 13% on June 20, as China expressed openness to fine-tuning its monetary policy on June 21 and injected capital into some banks.
+But is the risk over?
+Continue to Why China’s bear case economic growth will hurt dry bulk stocks (Part 2), which will follow later today.

 More From Market Realist